Aliases for BCL6 Gene

 GeneCards Summary for BCL6 Gene

 BCL6 (B-Cell CLL/Lymphoma 6) is a Protein Coding gene.
-Diseases associated with BCL6 include b-cell lymphomas and primary mediastinal large b-cell lymphoma.
-Among its related pathways are IL4-mediated signaling events and B Cell Receptor Signaling Pathway (WikiPathways).
+Diseases associated with BCL6 include primary mediastinal large b-cell lymphoma and intravascular large b-cell lymphoma.
+Among its related pathways are Gene Expression and Wnt Signaling Pathway (WikiPathways).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is BCL6B.

 UniProtKB/Swiss-Prot for BCL6 Gene